HefeiQ/hefeiq.github.io/_interview/phone-interview-uwlax.md

 - Are there any High-Performance Computing resources I can obtain as a new faculty member?

+- How many students are in the CS department and how large of the class size is?

+- Are there any research grants available for faculty at UWL?
+I know Dr. Wang received a UWL Faculty Research Grant.

 - Dr. Hunt, I saw you have rich experience on working with students on independent-studies or capstone projects.
 Could you give some advise on how to advising students.

-- How many students are in the CS department and how large of the class size is?